top of page

 A company that offers genomic testing is Vidium Animal Health.

-Genomic testing will yield a report that can guide your veterinarian choose a drug that might help stabilize or shrink the tumor.
+Genomic testing will yield a report that can guide your veterinarian to choose a drug that might help stabilize or shrink the tumor.

 For example, in a case study reported by Vidium Animal Health, a 14-year-old female Yorkshire Terrier had twice recurrent soft tissue sarcoma in her muscle.
-With the help of a targeted therapy drug imatinib, the patient survived extra 5 months.
+With the help of a targeted therapy drug imatinib, the patient survived an extra 5 months.

 Because of the heterogeneity of cancer cells and their ability to mutate in response to therapy, resistance to targeted therapy can develop over time.